 Born in the Spitament district of the Sughd region of Tajikistan in 1975, he started playing the two-string strummed lute dutar from a young age.
 Upon graduation from the Khujand State University, he was invited by the President of Tajikistan Emomali Rahmon to study at the prestigious Academy of Maqom in the Tajik capital of Dushanbe.
 There he studied the theory of the traditional classical music maqom under the renowned musicologist Abduvali Abdurashidov, and mastered the plucked lute tanbur and the bowed lute sato.
 As a member of the ensemble of the Academy of Maqom, he recorded the album “Invisible Face of the Beloved: Classical Music of the Tajiks and Uzbeks”, released by Smithsonian Folkways in 2006, which was nominated for the Grammy Award for Best Traditional World Music Album.

 Juraev has since taken on a busy career as a performer and educator.
 In Tajikistan, he was appointed Music Director of the State Ensemble of Shashmaqom in 2020.
 He is also a teacher at the Tajik National Conservatory, where he has taught a whole generation of award-winning students who have in turn become professionals.
-Internationally, he has performed in Belgium, China, France, Greece, India, Italy, Korea, Japan, Norway, Portugal, Russia, Spain, Sweden, Switzerland, UAE, UK, US and in all the Central Asian republics, in some of the world’s most prestigious venues such as the Royal Albert Hall and Wigmore Hall in London and the Calouste Gulbekian Museum in Lisbon, and working with world-renown musicians such as the Kronos Quartet and the pipa player Wu Man.
+Internationally, he has performed in Mainland, Belgium, France, Greece, India, Italy, Korea, Japan, Norway, Portugal, Russia, Spain, Sweden, Switzerland, UAE, UK, US and in all the Central Asian republics, in some of the world’s most prestigious venues such as the Royal Albert Hall and Wigmore Hall in London and the Calouste Gulbekian Museum in Lisbon, and working with world-renown musicians such as the Kronos Quartet and the pipa player Wu Man.
 He was also a Fulbright scholar at Harvard University, and has also conducted masterclasses in institutions such as SOAS (UK), Stanford University (US) and Tsukuba University (Japan).
 He is active as a composer and arranger, and has created a body of new virtuoso works for dutar, tanbur, and sato, infusing contemporary sensibilities as well as his experience of collaborating with other traditional musicians worldwide into his tradition-based compositions.

 Shavkatjon Okilov (Ghijak)